Leave a Legacy

 The 2025 Application form will be available January 1st.

-Note that you will be required to submit 2 essays, your volunteer history, employment history, and a copy of your current transcript.
+Note that you will be required to attach 2 essays, your volunteer history, employment history, and a copy of your current transcript.

-All applicants are required to have two references, one academic (eg. a teacher) and on personal (eg. a coach).
+All applicants are required to have two references, one academic (eg. a teacher) and one personal (eg. a coach).

 The online reference form can be found here.